 Stepping up to the varsity leagues, we have the G3 Plus. $999 USD will get you a much longer ride time with this board, with Backfire claiming a 25 mile range and a top speed of 28mph.
 That’s a serious dollar-to-speed value.
 This board comes with a carbon fiber deck, which has very minimal flex – an important factor to consider when purchasing a board, as it drastically changes the feel of the ride.
 It comes with both 85mm and 96mm wheels, both featuring replaceable urethane.

-The company’s first belt-driven board starts at $899 USD, and claims a 22 mile range with a top speed of 28.5mph – FAST.
+The company’s second belt-driven board starts at $899 USD, and claims a 22 mile range with a top speed of 28.5mph – FAST.
 We have reached 29mph on this board, and thats plenty of speed even for an advanced rider or thrill seeker.
 The Zealot’s deck is the same as the G3; bamboo with fiberglass layers, giving it that traditionally flexible longboard feel so many of us enjoy.
 It comes with 96mm wheels, but since it is belt-driven changing wheels is a breeze.
 It is powered by two 750w belt-driven motors, making it Backfire’s most powerful street board yet (the only board with more powerful motors is the RangerX2, an all-terrain offering).

 This is Backfires “budget” board, coming in at only $499 USD.
 This was one of two Backfire boards ever available for purchase on Amazon, although that is no longer the case.
 You can ride up to 12.5 miles on this board and reach speeds of 24 mph.
 This board comes with a flexible maple deck (not as flexible as bamboo and fiberglass) and has 96mm wheels.
 This is a great board for beginners at this price point.
 The shorter range may not be ideal for advanced riders looking to go those extra miles on an adventure, but those looking for a neighborhood runner may find this sufficient.